 - Exercise the serial port to control external devices

-- Demonstrate direct hardware access and having full control of the system, similar to an embedded processor
+- Demonstrate direct hardware access and having full control of the system, similar to an embedded processor (experience “real mode” as opposed to more modern “protected mode”)

 - DESQView multi-tasking: you actually can multi-task under MS-DOS (generally limited to text-based applications, like file management, text-editing, and a terminal connection)